 Today the main building of the manor works as a museum with beautiful historical interior.
 The manor is an outstanding example of neoclassical-rococo architecture with Swedish neoclassical interiors, and is therefore one of the most valuable manors in Finland.
 The manor is surrounded by a beautiful, large English-style garden area with for example a water lily path and a great variety of foreign tree species.

-Korpudden is a precious mountain region with a variety of heights, beautiful nature and a magical view over the Lojo lake.
+Korpudden is a precious mountain region with a variety of heights, beautiful nature and a magical view over Lake Lohjanjärvi.
 The nature on Korpudden is especially diverse, with for both hazel trees and marshes.
 Along the approx. one kilometer long path there are two rest points with campfire sites.
 The path has some steep inclines.